JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 Here the parent is taking only half of the screen height.
 So what we need is a **responsive** solution that adapts to the available space imposed by the parent.

-### ✅ Solution

-We can use `WithConstraints` composable for this matter.
+We could use `WithConstraints` composable for this matter.
 Here is the code:

 ```kotlin
 WithConstraints { constraints, _ ->